 Heartworm disease, caused by the parasite Dirofilaria immitus, is a serious and life-threatening infection.
 Mosquitoes transmit heartworm larvae during blood feeding.
 The larvae matures in the subcutaneous tissue and migrates to the blood vessels.
 Adult heartworms can live in the host for several years and treatment options are not without risk.
 Monthly prevention and a yearly blood parasite screen are the best defense against heartworm disease.
 A blood parasite screen can be done in just a few minutes by testing a small sample of your pet’s blood in our lab.
 For more about heartworm disease, visit the American Heartworm Society’s Website.

 Tapeworms, Whipworms, Roundworms, and Hookworms are internal parasites that can lead to a number of symptoms, such as weight loss, diarrhea, intestinal obstruction, blood loss, vomiting, and even death.
-Fortunately, these internal parasites can be identified through an in-house laboratory test.
+Even well-cared for pets can develop intestinal parasites and unfortunately some of these parasites are transmittable to humans.
+Fortunately, these internal parasites can be identified through an in-house laboratory test using a small sample of fecal matter.
 Identifying which internal parasite a pet has ensures the most appropriate de-wormer is administered.